MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/add-volume.md

 ---
 title: add volume
-description: "Windows Commands topic for **add volume** - adds volumes to the shadow copy Set, which is the set of volumes to be shadow copied." ms.custom: na ms.prod: windows-server ms.reviewer: na
+description: Windows Commands topic for **add volume** - adds volumes to the shadow copy Set, which is the set of volumes to be shadow copied. ms.custom: na ms.prod: windows-server ms.reviewer: na